-Existing Condition: Hunting big game, furbearers, waterfowl, and upland game birds has been a traditional part of life in Idaho County.
+Existing Condition: Hunting big game, furbearers, waterfowl, and upland game birds have been traditional parts of life in Idaho County.
 Historically, hunting and trapping were a necessity for subsistence, and they remain prevalent today.
 Idaho County offers excellent hunting and trapping opportunities for residents and visitors.
-Income for county residents is provided by working as guides, harvesting and selling furs, selling supplies and equipment to hunters and providing meals and housing to out-of-town guests and hunters.
+Income for county residents is provided by working as guides, harvesting and selling furs, selling supplies and equipment to hunters, and providing meals and housing to out-of-town guests and hunters.

-The USFWS has listed several wildlife species that are present or have habitat within Idaho County as Threatened or Endangered in accordance with the ESA.
+In accordance with the ESA, the USFWS has listed several threatened or endangered wildlife species that are present or have habitat within Idaho County.
 Listing wildlife species can have adverse economic impacts.
 Recognizing threats to wildlife and being proactive is an important strategy to preventing future species listings.